jose-elias-alvarez/null-ls.nvim/doc/MAIN.md

 Users can register an arbitrary number of formatters for a single filetype.
 To match expected behavior, formatters run _sequentially_ in the order in which the user has registered them (manually or via an integration).

+#### Range Formatting

+Same as formatting.

+Note that getting range-formatted output requires converting the visually selected range into the required format and modifying the spawn arguments accordingly.
+See `range_formatting_args_factory` in [HELPERS](HELPERS.md) for an example of how null-ls handles this for built-in sources.